jws85/Dotfiles/README.md

 # What does this ultimately install?

-When this all finishes, you'll have a nicely configured MATE environment, and a not-quite-configured StumpWM environment.
-By that, I mean that "additional assembly" will be required, likely to get StumpWM setup up in SBCL in the first place and to get it to show up in lightdm.
+When this all finishes, you'll have a nicely configured MATE environment.

+I have an Ansible role, not referenced in any of the playbooks, to set up a not-quite-configured StumpWM environment.
+I keep trying minimal tiling environments and giving them up after a month.
+I'm keeping it around in the off chance that I might want to putter around with it again.

 # Why not some simpler bash script?